 The size of the student population and faculty/staff population also directly influence the amount of GHGs emitted from Vanderbilt.
-More individuals on campus result in more building occupants, increased amounts of waste generation, and more commuters.
-GHG emissions per person have decreased 14% during the past six years as shown in Figure 6.4.
-GHG emissions per student are down 13% from 26.3 MTCO2E in 2005 to 22.7 MTCO2E in 2010 as shown in Figure 6.5.
+More individuals on campus result in more building occupants, increased amounts of waste generation and more commuters.
+GHG emissions per person have decreased 19 percent during the past seven years as shown in Figure 6.4.
+GHG emissions per student are down 18 percent from 26.2 MTCO2E in 2005 to 21.4 MTCO2E in 2011 as shown in Figure 6.5.
 For additional information, please reference Tables A.1, A.3, and A.5 in the appendices.

 Figure 6.4.
-Total Vanderbilt GHG Emissions Per Person, Calendar Years 2005-2010.
+Total Vanderbilt GHG Emissions Per Person, Calendar Years 2005-2011.

 Figure 6.5.
-Vanderbilt Academic and Research Area GHG Emissions Per Student, Calendar Years 2005-2010.
+Vanderbilt Academic and Research Area GHG Emissions Per Student, Calendar Years 2005-2011.